In this Article

 - Try hanging playful objects above your baby to keep him occupied when he wakes up.

 The vaccines of PCV, diphtheria, polio, rotavirus and others are usually administered once the baby has completed 4 months and before he completes 6 months.
 If the vaccines have been given before, no vaccination is necessary now.
 If not, your doctor will assist you in developing the right schedule for them.

-Your baby’s power to remember and recall starts developing a lot more in these weeks and it is necessary to keep that progress going.
+Your baby’s power to remember and recall will start developing a lot more in these weeks and it is necessary to keep that progress going.
 As sounds are important, so is silence.
-By talking to him constantly, you can introduce the concept of being quiet and talking in small whispers.
+By talking to him constantly, you can introduce the concept of being quiet by whispering or talking softly (or not talking for a while and just observing him).
+These little acts and games will help him recognize sounds better.
 The act of saying “shhh” and then talking gently to your child can be quite an experience for him.
 At the same time, you can make it fun for him by talking to your baby via a baby monitor.
 This can also be done by recording your voice on the phone and playing back the audio from another corner of the room.
 Just the presence of your voice will bring about a smile and recognition on his face.

 [Also Read: 4 Months Old Baby Games and Activities]

 Babies are curious and by now you must have figured that out!
 Your little one will be curious too and he will be curious about himself and will notice different things about him.
 But if your baby doesn’t seem to have any interest or doesn’t seem to register his presence at all, it is definitely strange and should be checked with the doctor.

 This could also be in case of new toys and games, too.
 And if your baby doesn’t show any interest in interacting with others and seems lethargic, it could be because of some health-related issues.
 So you must take him to a paediatrician immediately.